Painless Root Canal Treatment in Mumbai: What Modern Endodontics Involves at Dazzle Dental Clinic

 If a previously root canal treated tooth develops new or persistent periapical infection, retreatment involves reopening the canal, removing the old gutta-percha, re-cleaning and re-obturating.
 Published healing rates at 2–4 years: 70–85% periapical resolution — lower than initial treatment (90–95%) but still the preferred option over extraction in most cases.
 If retreatment fails, apicoectomy (surgical root-end resection) is the next option.

-Q2: Will the tooth be discoloured after root canal treatment?
+Q2: Will the tooth become discoloured after root canal treatment?

 First Published On